ShingShanger/csf432-fall2020/labs/lab08/README.md

 Let's test our rule set.

-:interrobang: Question 3 - Ping 8.8.8.8 from VPCS1  <br>
+:interrobang: Question 3 - Ping 8.8.8.8 from VPCS1.
+Submit a screenshot of your failed ping <br>

-:interrobang: Question 4 - Ping 8.8.8.8 from your VyOS router <br>
+:interrobang: Question 4 - Ping 8.8.8.8 from your VyOS router.
+Submit a screenshot of your failed ping <br>

-If we get an icmp timeout on both of these devices, that means that our VyOS router/firewall is successfully blocking inbound adn outbound ping traffic according to our rule set.
+If we get an icmp timeout on both of these devices, that means that our VyOS router/firewall is successfully blocking inbound and outbound ping traffic according to our rule set.

-:interrobang: Question 5 - While in `operation` mode in your VyOS device, run the `history` command<br>
+:interrobang: Question 5 - While in `operation` mode on your VyOS device, run the `history` command.
+Submit a screenshot of your console. <br>

 :interrobang: Question 6 - Save your VyOS device console in a `.txt` file and include it into your .zip submission (in your console, cmd+s or ctrl+s depending on your host OS). <br>